-Incorporate adequate buffers around key wetland areas to ensure vegetation can migrate with Sea Level Rise and provide additional protection.
+Incorporate adequate buffers around the entire foreshore of the estuary to ensure vegetation can migrate with Sea Level Rise and provide additional protection.
 Establish suitable means for dedicating buffers to this landuse, e.g. lease, purchase or voluntary contribution, etc.